In Him Ministries:

 Seventh-day Adventists usually quote Revelation 12:17 from the King James Version of the Bible to defend their “Remnant Theology” which says, “And the dragon was wroth with the woman, and went to make war with the remnant of her seed, which keep the commandments of God, and have the testimony of Jesus Christ.”

-To understand the meaning of this verse, we have to understand what the Apostle John means when he uses the word, “commandments”.
+To understand the meaning of this verse, we have to understand what the Apostle John means when he uses the word, “commandments.”

-John said many times that we should keep the commandments in his writings (John 12; 14; 15; 1 John 2:3, 4; 1 John 3:22, 23, 24; 1 John 4:21; 5:2, 3; 2 John 1:4, 5; 2 John 1:6; Revelation 12:17; 14:12; cf. Revelation 22:14), but what exactly does he mean by the word, “commandments”?
+John said many times that we should keep the commandments in his writings (John 12; 14; 15; 1 Jn.
+2:3, 4; 3:22, 23, 24; 1 Jn.
+4:21; 5:2, 3; 2 Jn.
+1:4-6; Rev. 12:17; 14:12; cf. Rev. 22:14), but what exactly does he mean by the word, “commandments”?

 John was telling his readers to be faithful to Christ and keep the moral precepts, and commands of God under the terms of the New Covenant.
 [1]